 - The device you're using isn't compatible with the modes.
 See the compatibility section for more information.

-- There may be a temporary connectivity issue with the Camo servers or Snap servers that provide access to the lenses.
+- There may be a temporary connectivity issue with the Camo servers that provide access to the lenses.
 If this happens, Camo will automatically retry until it is able to access them.